 Why Use Specialized Gardening Tools?

-How do garden tools for people with arthritis, the elderly, and the physically challenged differ from conventional tools, and how will they help in your gardening endeavours?
+How do garden tools for people with arthritis, the elderly, and the physically challenged differ from conventional tools, and how will they help your gardening endeavors?

-Well, these tools are ergonomic and designed with more support to help reduce suffering and pains.
+These ergonomic tools are designed with more support to help reduce suffering and pain.

 Most, if not all: